Planning Your Trip

 Moon Bar

 Very cool bar at the top of the Banyan Tree Hotel, with a great view of the entire city.
-It’s
+It’s definitely pricey for Thailand, but compared to any major city in the UK or US, it’s still quite reasonable!

 Location: 21, 100 S Sathon Rd, Thung Maha Mek, Sathon